hkpeaks/peaks-consolidation/README.md

    OrderBy{SecondaryCol(Sorting Order) => CreateFolderLake(PrimaryCol) ~ FolderName or FileName.csv}

-        where sorting order represents by A or D, to sort real numbers, use either FloatA or FloatD
+        where Sorting Order represents by A or D, to sort real numbers, use either FloatA or FloatD

    Read{FileName.csv ~ TableName}